| Marketing Strategy 7 Min Read

 1. Maintain and Optimize Your Google MyBusiness Page

-Your GMB page is one of the most important aspect of your local search strategy as it can directly contribute to your page showing for those coveted local search terms as a business page or in a map result.
-One of the reasons is because the physical address for a GMP page is actually verified by Google, which means it’s important that when you set up your GMB page, you choose an address that you can actually verify (by receiving a physical postcard with a code on it) and that’s inline with where your audience might be searching (the address is in the area you want to show up for those local search results in).
+Your GMB page is one of the most important aspects of your local search strategy as it can directly contribute to your page showing for those coveted local search terms as a business page or in a map result.
+One of the reasons is that the physical address for a GMB page is actually verified by Google, which means it’s important that when you set up your GMB page, you choose an address that you can actually verify (by receiving a physical postcard with a code on it) and that’s inline with where your audience might be searching (the address is in the area you want to show up for those local search results in).

-Even Google says: To improve your business’s local ranking, use Google My Business to claim and update your business information.
+Even Google says: To improve your business’s local ranking, use Google MyBusiness to claim and update your business information.

 If you want to learn more about why you should have a Google MyBusiness page and how to set it up, check out this post right here.